Vonage/vonage-ruby-sdk/README.md

 })
 ```

+Phone numbers should be specified in international format.
+If the response
-If the response is successful you can access the message id, and if it's
+is successful you can access the message id, and if it's a failure you can
-a failure you can retrieve the error message and/or the underlying HTTP
+retrieve the error message and/or the underlying HTTP response returned from
-response returned from the server:
+the server:

 ```ruby
 if response.success?